Tabby: A Language Model Architecture for Tabular and Structured Data Synthesis: Conclusion

 \section{Conclusion}

-We introduce Tabby, an MOE-based architecture modification that allows LLMs generate realistic tabular data.
-Tabby reaches parity with real data in $3/6$ datasets, according to machine learning efficacy.
-Given the promising performance of Tabby, we hope to spur future work in this area of architecture modifications that allow LLMs to better fit to tabular data and structured data.
+Tabby is an MOE-based architecture modification that allows LLMs to generate realistic tabular data.
+Tabby reaches MLE parity with real data in $5/8$ datasets.
+We hope this promising performance spurs future work on architecture modifications that allow LLMs to represent structured data.